MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 ## Step 1: Buy a Dynamics 365 Guides subscription or sign up for a free trial subscription

-There are multiple ways to get a Dynamics 365 Guides subscription.
+There are multiple ways to get a Dynamics 365 Guides subscription:

 - If you have a Microsoft work account, you can go directly to the Microsoft 365 Admin Center and search for a Dynamics 365 Guides subscription there.